manoj-k2/automation-scripts/longevity/README.md

 # Longevity autorun
-- This script can run longevity test for following LCs:
+- This script can run longevity test for following LCs: (on k2 private cloud)
   - Ruby
   - Java
   - Node